kalkut0001/OnineFoodOrder/README.md

 4. All done .
 5. Update the port number, username and password as per your local database config.
 6. Just start main application class file.

+** Just set the database in property file.
+It will automatically create tables.